LLC Capital ContributionsInitial investment, capital calls, and operating-agreement language

 Real Property

 Independent appraisal by a licensed appraiser.
-Cost: $300-$3,000 depending on property type.
-IRS may challenge values that differ significantly from appraisal.
+Cost: $300 to $3,000 depending on property type.
+The IRS may challenge values that differ significantly from appraisal.

 Intellectual Property